 At 5th level, a necrotic healer may create a bond between himself and another living creature within 90 feet as a standard action.
 He may have one bond active per necromancer level and only one bond per creature.
-Each round at the start of the necrotic healer’s turn, if the bonded creature is wounded for 5 or more HP below its maximum HP, the bonded creature heals 5 HP and the necrotic healer takes 5 HP damage.
+Each round at the start of the necrotic healer’s turn, if the bonded creature is wounded for 5 or more HP below its maximum HP, the bonded creature heals 5 HP and the necrotic healer sacrifices 5 of their own HP (this sacrifice cannot be mitigated).
 This bond continues until the bonded creature dies, the necrotic healer dies, the distance between them exceeds 90 feet, or the necrotic healer ends it as an immediate action.
 If he has multiple bonds active, he may end as many as he wants as part of the same immediate action.

 This ability replaces fear aura.

 At 7th level, a necrotic healer who utilizes transfer wounds heals the target an additional number of hit points equal to his necromancer level.

 This ability replaces cheat death.